Man City watching developments with interest

 December 6, 2014.
 Ahead of Manchester City's home game against Everton, a roomful of City and Everton fans at a packed city centre pub were given an update on the safe standing campaign and urged to press their clubs and MPs to back calls for trials.

-The event was run by the '1894 Group', City supporters better known for organising colourful pre-match displays (like the one pictured above at the 2014 City vs Utd derby).
+The event was run by the '1894 Group', City supporters better known for organising colourful pre-match displays.
 As well as our own Jon Darch, speakers included Dave Kelly of Everton's 'Blue Union' and the FSF and John Leech MP, a lifelong City fan and Liberal Democrat spokesman on culture, media and sport.

 At the end of the meeting, a number of interviews were conducted by members of the press, including a film crew from ESPN Brazil.